|

 and Southern Italy emerge from the study as important players in a tangled and

 vibrant Mediterranean world in which they played vital roles.
+As it considers the challenges of cultivating a

 fledgling maritime state in a world that prized precedent and tradition, this